🦩Whooping Crane Season: Nov – March Β· Peak viewing at Aransas NWR

 417 N. Broadway

-417 N. Broadway β€” Hoopes-Smith House, 1880s.
-One of several Victorian homes that define the Broadway residential corridor.
+417 N. Broadway β€” the Hoopes-Smith House, 1880s.
+One of several Victorian homes along Broadway built by the merchants and captains who made their fortunes in the cattle and fishing trades.

 Fulton-Bruhl House